Effective Date: 29 October 2019

 The cardholder can report their card lost or stolen using the report lost/stolen function, however, the settings will only apply to the card(s) held by that cardholder.

-Where you have opted to enable Fingerprint login, any of the fingerprints you store on your phone can login and can authorise any transactions in your Police Bank App.
-You should ensure that only your fingerprint/s are stored on your phone.
-When you login using Fingerprint login, you instruct us to perform those transactions.
+Where you have opted to enable Biometric login, any of the Biometric identifiers (such as but not limited to fingerprint or facial recognition), that you store on your phone can login and can authorise any transactions in your Police Bank App.
+You should ensure that only your Biometric identifiers are stored on your phone.
+When you login using Biometric login, you instruct us to perform those transactions.

-You can delete any of the fingerprints you store on your phone at any time by going into your phones settings.
+You can delete any of the Biometric identifiers you store on your phone at any time by going into your phone’s settings.

 If you lose your phone, you must notify us as soon as possible.

-We also recommend that you enable a screen lock on your phone, in addition to the Police Bank App Passcode, so as to prevent unauthorised access to your phone and the app.
+We also recommend that you enable a screen lock on your phone, in addition to the Police Bank App Passcode, to prevent unauthorised access to your phone and the app.

 Your phone Passcode and your app Passcode must not be the same number.